oxid-academy/product-data-reader/README.md

 ### Versions

-- 1.x.x version is compatible with OXID eShop 7.0
+- 1.x.x version is compatible with OXID eShop 7.1 and 7.0.

 ### Branches

-- b-7.0.x branch is compatible with OXID eShop compilation b-7.0.x
+- b-7.0.x branch is compatible with OXID eShop compilation b-7.1.x and b-7.0.x.

 ## Installation